-Any party contesting (or presumed to contest) the investigator's preliminary determination regarding a policy violation must participate in the pre-hearing meeting, generally in person or remotely.
+In Appendix E proceedings, any party contesting (or presumed to contest) the investigator's preliminary determination regarding a policy violation must participate in the pre-hearing meeting, generally in person or remotely.
 If the contesting party cannot participate in person or remotely (if they are incarcerated and not allowed to conference in, for example), the campus should make accommodations to permit them to participate however they are able (in writing, for example).

-A party who is not contesting is strongly encouraged to participate in the pre-hearing meeting, but their participation is not required.
+A party who is not contesting, is strongly encouraged to participate in the pre-hearing meeting, but their participation is not required in Appendix E proceedings.
 The non-contesting party can participate via writing if they wish.

+In Appendix F proceedings, parties are strongly encouraged to participate in person or remotely in the pre-hearing meeting, but their participation is not required.
+Both parties may participate via writing if they wish.